 What Are Your Topics Of Expertise?

-This list should look very much like the categories you use on your blog, and all curated content should be held up against this list to see if it fits.
-If you find content you want to share that doesn’t fit, then put it over on a personal profile.
+All curated content should be held up against this list to see if it fits.
+If you find content that doesn’t fit, don’t share it.

 An exercise that works well for this is to write down the top three topics you’d like to cover in a horizontal line.

 Draw circles around each topic, with some overlap between circles to create a type of Venn diagram among all of the topics.
 Brainstorm a subtopic for each of the intersecting areas, then use these words as your foundation for curating content that your followers—and your brand—will love.